MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: Auxiliary Information Evaluation

 \section{Auxiliary Information Evaluation}

-In this section, we investigate the impact of auxiliary information that is crucial for monocular spatial reasoning.
-Most recent methods are designed for multi-view inputs, which implicitly provide 3D spatial cues.
-Consequently, these approaches often incorporate plug-in modules to extract spatial information~\cite{fan2505vlm,wu2025spatial}.
-However, such strategies cannot be directly applied to monocular spatial reasoning, where only a single image is available and explicit 3D structure cannot be reliably recovered.
+Most recent spatial reasoning methods are designed for multi-view inputs, which implicitly provide 3D spatial cues via plug-in extraction modules~\cite{Fan2025VLM3R,wu2025spatial}.
+Such strategies cannot be directly applied to the monocular setting, where only a single image is available and explicit 3D structure cannot be reliably recovered.
+Aided by MonoSR, we conduct a comprehensive investigation into the impact of auxiliary information on monocular spatial reasoning, aiming to provide guidance for future method design.
+Importantly, we treat 3D bounding boxes as an \textit{upper-bound oracle}: not a practical monocular solution, but a controlled probe to quantify the geometric information gap that future monocular perception modules (\eg, metric depth estimation, monocular 3D detection, and monocular scene completion~\cite{li2025global}) must close.

-In this scenario, aided by MonoSR, we conduct a comprehensive investigation into the impact of auxiliary information on monocular spatial reasoning, aiming to provide guidance for future open-world monocular spatial reasoning method design.
 Specifically, we explicitly inject the following auxiliary signals into the input, either individually or in combination, and evaluate how each contributes to the final performance.
-The investigated information includes: \begin{itemize} \item Scene Information (SI): Specifies whether the input image is captured in an indoor, outdoor, or object-centric setting, and is provided on the textual side. \item 2D Visual Prompt (2D VP): Explicitly marks detected objects on the input image to highlight their 2D coordinates, and is provided through the visual (image) input. \item 3D Bounding Box (3b Bbox): Represents each object using explicit 3D center coordinates, spatial dimensions, and orientation, and is provided on the textual side. \end{itemize} Visualizations of the different auxiliary information types are provided in {Fig.~\ref{fig:Prompt}.
-Additional details regarding the experimental setup and results are presented in Sec.~\ref{sec:exp}.
+As illustrated in Fig.~\ref{fig:Prompt}, the information investigated includes: \begin{itemize} \item Scene Information (SI): Specifies whether input image is captured in an indoor, outdoor, or object-centric setting, and is provided on textual side. \item 2D Visual Prompt (2D VP): Explicitly marks detected objects on the input image to highlight their 2D coordinates, and is provided through the visual (image) input. \item 3D Bounding Box (3D Bbox): Represents object using 3D center coordinates, spatial dimensions, and orientation, and is provided on textual side. \end{itemize} Visualizations of three auxiliary information types are provided in Fig.~\ref{fig:Prompt}.
+Additional details regarding experimental setup and results are presented in Sec.~\ref{sec:exp}.